Creating a frontend

 A2) Using Ubuntu

 Note: IPv6 was added in nginx relatively recently, and LTS 8.04 (possibly Debian Stable) does not have a recent IPv6 enabled package.
 Jeff Waugh has recent builds for Debian/Ubuntu on his PPA.
 Another good document is on the nginx wiki.
+This is not an issue for LTS 10.04 and 12.04 so there we simply use the maintainer supplied version.

 1. Install needed packages